Photography composition: layers

-It sums up the variety of people and the inclusive ethos of self expression promoted by the festival organisers.
+The layering sums up the variety of people and the inclusive ethos of self expression promoted by the festival organizers.

 Much of street photography is luck, and you can’t possibly compose with the same care as with a planned shoot, but this is the fun of it.
 Also, it’s incredible how much a bit of planning helps to draw in the luck.

 So, the next time you’re out there with your camera, think like an onion…in layers!
 (Couldn’t resist making a bad joke, but maybe it will help you to remember this technique.)

 As always, it would be great to hear about your experience composing with layers.
 Have you incorporated layers into your photography before and if not, have I convinced you to give it a go?

 If this photography tutorial has helped you to understand how to use layers in composition, share that too – we love good news!